 The respondent said he knew he was not allowed to ask for asylum.
-However, he asked to be brought to a hospital each time, both the Albanian and the Frontex officers.
-According to the respondent the officers replied that they were close to a hospital and would bring him, but then they just pushed him back again in the middle of nowhere.
+However, he asked to be brought to a hospital each time to both the Albanian and the Frontex officers.
+According to the respondent, the officers replied that they were close to a hospital and would bring him, but then they just pushed him back again in the middle of nowhere.

 The places where the subsequent pushbacks happened.

 After the fourth pushback in total, he said: